usig/autocompleter/README.md

 #### Adding a custom suggester

+You can see an example of a suggester that can be used as a template [here](./src/suggesters/SuggesterDemo.js)

 Custom suggesters can be added via de `addSuggester` function.
 This function can take either a `String` or an `Object` as parameters.

 - Parameters: